saiprakash-v/commcare-hq/corehq/motech/dhis2/README.md

 See the [MOTECH README](../README.md#dhis2-module) for a brief introduction to DHIS2 in the context of MOTECH.

+MOTECH supports three ways of integrating with DHIS2:
+* Forwarding aggregated data as DHIS2 DataSets
+* Forwarding form question values as DHIS2 Anonymous Events
-MOTECH currently supports two ways of integrating with DHSI2: Forwarding aggregated data as DHIS2 DataSets; and forwarding form question values as DHIS2 Anonymous Events.
+* Forwarding cases as DHIS2 Tracked Entity Instances, along with form question values as events of those instances.

-Use the "Enable DHIS2 integration" feature flag for both.
+Use the "Enable DHIS2 integration" feature flag to enable these.

 Logging